Linear Circuit Analysis

 A few standard configurations with ideal OpAmps are presented below.

-Solving problems with ideal OpAmps
+How to solve problems with ideal OpAmps

 Since OpAmps have 4 terminals (excluding the lines that power the dependent voltage source) they can be described electrically using three equations (notice that a resistor, which is a 2-terminal device, is described using one equation-Ohm's law; a transistor, which is a 3- terminal deivice, is described using 2 equations, etc.).
 Using the notations shown in Fig. 2, we have: